How to use your tagging gun:

 Pajama's should be placed on hangers instead of in a Ziploc bag.
 We have found that they sell better on a hanger than in Ziploc's.

-We will NOT accept pacifiers and used/open bottle nipples (please dispose of nipples before you sale your bottles)
+We will NOT accept pacifiers and used/open bottle nipples (please dispose of nipples before you sell your bottles)

 We will NOT accept household items that would not go into a nursery or child’s room except kids dishes, trays, cups, etc ARE accepted.